The Ultimate Guide to Instagram Analytics

 Finding your best time to post on Instagram is our #1 recommendation for getting more engagement on your posts.
 Every account has a different audience, in different time zones, so it’s important that you find your personal best time to post.

-You can read our blog post here to get all the details, but the two easiest ways to find this information is by looking at when your followers are online in your Instagram analytics, or by using Later’s Best Time to Post feature.
+You can read our blog post here to get all the details, but the two easiest ways to find this information is by looking at when your followers are online.
+You can easily discover this in your Later Analytics dashboard:

 You may find that engagement is roughly the same across weekdays, but there’s a higher uptick on weekends.
 This could be an opportunity to save your best or most important content for the weekends when your audience may have more time to view it.